MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch1.md

 * Learn how to integrate Azure Speech Services with a HoloLens 2 application
 * Learn how to use speech recognition to transcribe text
-* Learn how to use speech recognition to execute commands

 ## Prerequisites